Instant Runoff Voting and the Reinforcement Paradox: Preliminaries

 \begin{definition} Let $\mathcal{B}_1$ and $\mathcal{B}_2$ be two sets of ballots over the same candidate set.
 A voting method $f$ is said to be \emph{consistent} if whenever $f(\mathcal{B}_1)=f(\mathcal{B}_2)$ then $f(\mathcal{B}_1\cup\mathcal{B}_2)=f(\mathcal{B}_1)$. \end{definition}

 A voting method that is not consistent is said to be susceptible to the \emph{reinforcement paradox}.
 This paradox has other names, such as the ``multiple districts paradox'' \cite{FB83}, and is a social choice analogue of the classical Simpson's Paradox from statistics.
+In \cite{Y75}, Young showed that consistency and a few other uncontroversial axioms completely characterize positional scoring rules.
+Thus, any ``reasonable'' voting method which is not a scoring rule is not consistent.
+We analyze only IRV and the function $f$ represents that voting method throughout the article.